 For both MBeans, check if the Done timestamp and LastIndexTime timestamp are less than 45 mins from the current time.

-A forced shutdown results in AEM suspending asynchronous indexing for up to 30 minutes after the restart, and typically requires another 15 minutes to complete the first re-indexing pass, for a total of approximately 45 minutes (tying back to the Initial Detection timeframe of 45 minutes).
-In the event you suspect indexing is paused after a forced shutdown:
+A forced shutdown results in AEM suspending asynchronous indexing for up to 30 minutes after the restart.
+And, it typically requires another 15 minutes to complete the first reindexing pass, for a total of about 45 minutes (tying back to the Initial Detection timeframe of 45 minutes).
+If indexing is paused after a forced shutdown:

-Firstly, determine if the AEM instance was shut down in a forced manner (the AEM process was forcefully killed, or a power failure occured) and subsequently restarted.
+First, determine if the AEM instance was shut down in a forced manner (the AEM process was forcefully killed, or a power failure occurred) and later restarted.

 Wait approximately 45 minutes for AEM to resume normal asynchronous indexing operations.